1754 Hōreki River incident: Summary of the project

-A project headquarters was established in a location named Motogoya, with an area of 4900 tsubo (about 16,200 square meters), and branch stations were established in four locations.
+A project headquarters was established in a location named Motogoya at the residence of a local gōnō named Kitō Heinai, with an area of 4900 tsubo (about 16,200 square meters), and branch stations were established in four locations.
 The number of workers would eventually peak at 947 men.

 Harassment

 The river improvement works started on February 27.
 The enmity of the Tokugawa shogunate was obvious because they ordered the dike destroyed three times as it neared completion.
 Two of the leading samurai involved in the work, Nagayoshi Sobe and Otokawa Sadabuchi, committed seppuku in protest.
 Hirata deliberately concealed this protest from the shogunate, since it might seem to betray weakness and become an excuse for the attainder of the Shimazu clan.
 Funds ran out due to the unexpected additional expenses in reconstructing the dikes so many times.
 For lack of money, the food were restricted to one meal and one bowl of soup, regardless of working conditions.
 Neighboring peasants were forbidden to sell straw raincoats and straw sandals at a low cost, again attempting to maintain the illusion of a wealthy local economy.

 The cost eventually rose to about 400,000 ryō, or more than 30 billion yen.
 An additional loan of 220,298 ryō was obtained by the domain from Osaka.
 In August 1754, 157 persons were infected with dysentery, of whom 33 died.
-The project was completed on May 22, 1755.
+The project was abandoned on May 22, 1755.
 Hirata committed seppuku the following morning for losses that the domain incurred..